isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-clean-your-laptop-keyboard/index.md

 layout: post
 ---

-Laptop keyboards are one of the most frequently used and easily soiled parts of [your](https://pestpolicy.com/how-can-you-tell-if-you-have-moles-in-your-yard/) computer.
+Laptop keyboards are one of the most frequently used and easily soiled parts of [your](https://pestpolicy.com/how-can-you-tell-if-you-have-moles-in-your-yard/)computer.
 Dust, food particles, and oils from your fingers can accumulate over time, making the keyboard dirty and reducing its functionality.

 Regular cleaning helps maintain your laptops hygiene and extends its lifespan.
-This guide will walk you through the steps to safely clean your [laptop](https://pestpolicy.com/best-laptop-for-music-production/) keyboard without damaging it.
+This guide will walk you through the steps to safely clean your [laptop](https://pestpolicy.com/best-laptop-for-music-production/)keyboard without damaging it.

 ##  Why You Should Clean Your Laptop Keyboard Regularly